OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning

 \subsubsection{General Domain Benchmarks}

-\textbf{AlgoPuzzleVQA}~\cite{ghosal2024language} is a set of geometric puzzles that require both visual understanding, language understanding, and complex algorithmic reasoning that are difficult for base VLMs.
+\textbf{AlgoPuzzleVQA}~\cite{ghosal2024language} is a collection of geometric puzzles that require visual perception, language understanding, and complex algorithmic reasoning—tasks that are challenging for base VLMs.

-\textbf{Hallusion-VD} is a subset of HallusionBench~\cite{guan2024hallusionbench}, a benchmark to test visual understanding through optical and geometric illusions.
-For our experiments we use the Visual Dependent subset of HallusionBench, consisting of questions where the visual context is required to give a definitive answer.
+\textbf{Hallusion-VD} is a subset of HallusionBench~\cite{guan2024hallusionbench}, a benchmark designed to evaluate visual understanding through optical and geometric illusions.
+For our experiments, we use the Visual Dependent subset, which consists of questions that require the visual context to determine a definitive answer.

-\textbf{PuzzleVQA}~\cite{chia2024puzzlevqa} is a dataset of puzzle instances based on abstract, geometric patterns that test understanding and reasoning based on colors, numbers, sizes, and shapes.
+\textbf{PuzzleVQA}~\cite{chia2024puzzlevqa} is a dataset of puzzle instances based on abstract geometric patterns, testing reasoning and understanding across attributes such as color, number, size, and shape.